Phoenix Homes for Sale

-Learn more about the desert itself at either the Boyce Arboretum in Superior or the Desert Botanical Garden in Phoenix.
-Phoenix’s Arizona Science Center has something for everyone, but the Children’s Museum of Phoenix will be sure to be a hit with the entire family.
+Learn more about the desert at the Boyce Arboretum in Superior or the Desert Botanical Garden in Phoenix.
+Phoenix’s Arizona Science Center has something for everyone, but the Children’s Museum of Phoenix will surely be a hit with the entire family.
 Don’t miss the Dorrance Planetarium at the Science Center.

 Love music?
-North Phoenix is host to the Musical Instrument Museum (MIM) which displays both modern and historic instruments from around the world as well as collectibles from musical superstars such as John Lennon.
+North Phoenix is host to the Musical Instrument Museum (MIM), which displays modern and historical instruments from around the world and collectibles from musical superstars such as John Lennon.
 There is also a theatre there to enjoy a concert from world-renowned groups and individuals.
-The Experience area allows you to actually play instruments from all around the world.
+The Experience area allows you to play instruments from around the world.

 Tempe’s ASU Gammage Theatre has traveling Broadway shows.
-The Scottsdale Center for the Performing Arts host everything from dance, comedians, singers, to offbeat dramas/comedies.
+The Scottsdale Center for the Performing Arts hosts everything from dance, comedians, and singers to offbeat dramas/comedies.
 Chandler and Mesa also have performing art centers.

-What is listed above is just scratching the surface as far as culture and arts for the Phoenix Area.
+What is listed above is just scratching the surface regarding culture and arts for the Phoenix Area.
 Trust me as there is never a shortage of entertainment, education, special cultural/art shows, festivals, etc.

 Things To Do In and Around Phoenix